Probe Development and Labeling

 Probe size can be a limiting factor in detecting genetic abnormalities.
 As a result, a variety of fluorophores, labeling methods and amplification techniques are available.

 Alternatively, the core will design primers for a specific DNA sequence, with primers ordered from a commercial source.
 In addition to a specific gene region, BAC and PAC clones contain a significant amount of excess sequence.
-By utilizing long-range polymerase chain reaction (PCR), only the specific sequence of interest is isolated.
-This technique is useful for obtaining gene-specific probes and probes used in RNA FISH.

-Whole genomic DNA from any species can be isolated and labeled.
+Whole-genomic DNA from any species can be isolated and labeled.
 This type of probe is often used to determine integration in xenograft specimens.

-- Detection and amplification.
 Probes labeled in biotin or digoxigenin are detected with a secondary antibody conjugated with a red or green fluor.
 Alternatively, biotin-labeled probes can be detected using tyramide signal amplification conjugated to a red or green fluor to amplify the signal.

-- Quality control.
 Procedures include pre-analytical processing and confirmation by FISH chromosome analysis.
 Importantly, this service will be expanded and modified to best meet the needs of the investigator.